dmuth/grafana-network-monitor/README.md

 #### Q: I see you're getting packet loss stats every 10 seconds.
 What about the overhead in stopping and starting a `ping` process every 10 seconds?

 A: That's not an issue, because I don't do that. :-)  Instead, [I hacked the ping utility](https://github.com/dmuth/iputils), and added in some code to print out the number of packets sent/received every 10 seconds.
-[My script that parses those values](docker/ping-metrics/python-prometheus-metrics.py) then computes a packet loss value, and exports it to Prometheus.
-(For Loki, the packet loss is computed at query time with LogQL)

 I used this technique before for [my Splunk network health app](https://github.com/dmuth/splunk-network-health-check) and it works quite well.

+A2: The previous answer was back from when I was sending my logs to Prometheus, the ingestion script I used competed a packet loss value.
+Now that I'm sending my logs to Loki instead, my Loki query itself creates the packet loss value and all the raw data for each packet is logged.

 ## Development